theORCAs/api_create/README.md

 1. Create an API endpoint that will allow you to retrieve the `first_name`, `last_name` and `email` of each customer from the database.
 2. As you can see, the `last_transactions` are not ordered for the customers, please make an endpoint that retrieves, orders and then writes these transactions in the right order to the database.
+3. Create an endpoint that can add orders (update both databases).
-3. There have been 2 new orders, please update all respective fields in both databases:
+Instructions:There have been 2 new orders, please update all respective fields in both databases:
 a.
 Customer with `id = 4` (probably a Colombian chef) has gone and made a purchase of `12 dolphins` and `4 truffles`
 b.
 Customer with `id = 1` (probably Dan Bilzerian’s long-lost cousin) has bought `1 helicopter`, `5 AK47s`, `3 cocaines`
 4. Due to COVID-19, all suppliers that were dealing in `Yuan Renminbi` have decided to switch to `Euro`.
 No one actually knows why, they just sorta decided to.
 But anyway, write a script that will retrieve the right objects, update and write them back to the database.